nuragajaj/Fraud-Detection-Machine-Learning-Project/README.md

    git clone https://github.com/nuragajraj/Fraud-Detection-Machine-Learning-Project.git
    cd fraud-detection

-2.**Install Dependencies**
+2. **Install Dependencies**
   ```bash
 pip install pandas numpy matplotlib seaborn scikit-learn xgboost imbalanced-learn
 ```
-3.**Run the Notebook**
+3. **Run the Notebook**
 ```bash
 jupyter notebook FraudDetection.ipynb
 ```

 ## 🧠 Key Learnings
-  -How to handle imbalanced datasets using SMOTE -Importance of feature engineering for fraud detection -Using ROC-AUC & Precision-Recall curves for model evaluation
+  - How to handle imbalanced datasets using SMOTE
+  - Importance of feature engineering for fraud detection
+  - Using ROC-AUC & Precision-Recall curves for model evaluation

 ## 📜 License
-  -This project is for educational purposes only.
+  - This project is for educational purposes only.
-  -Feel free to fork and experiment! 🚀
+  - Feel free to fork and experiment! 🚀